pg29julian/pg29_JulianRosero_A2_IntroToHTML/README.md

 - Background is implemented to appear as "the grid", using two linear-gradients.
 - All page boxes and buttons are implemented to appear as classic mineswepper style boxes but make use of the color pallete of Tron.
 - Shadows in texts are used to give the sensation of Neon lights.

+## About JavaScript Implementation

+### Libraries:

+-> gameEngine: creates instances of all game components, no initialization is needed as the components auto initialize in the beginner difficulty

+### Modules:

+-> gameBoard: handles the board creation, set up and logic, is initialized by the gameLogic module.
+-> gmaeLogic: handles level initialization, reset and calls interactions in gameBoard.
+-> userInput: handles user interaction with the page and the game board.